uoeIDS/IDS_website/content/assessments/project.en.md

 <!-- 1.
 Proposal     - discussion with your tutor in the workshop (Week6 - Friday 27 October) -->

-1. Check-in     - discussion with your tutor in the workshop (Week 6 - Friday 27 October and Week 9 - Friday 17 November) <!-- edit -->
+1. Check-in     - discussion with your tutor in the workshop (Week 6 - Friday 27 October and Week 10 - Friday 24 November) <!-- edit -->
-1. Presentation - due Friday, 1 Dec, at 09:00 UK
+1. Presentation    - due Friday, 1 December, at 09:00 UK
-1. Write-up     - due Friday, 1 Dec, at 16:00 UK
+1. Report          - due Friday, 1 December, at 16:00 UK
 1. Peer evaluation - due Saturday 2 Dec, at 09:00 UK

 <!-- Added -->